Forecasting macroeconomic data with Bayesian VARs: Sparse or dense? It depends!: Conclusion

 \section{Conclusion}

-Careful prior elicitation in Bayesian vectorautoregressions goes back at least to \citet{litterman_forecasting_1986} and has been refined ever since.
-In the paper at hand, we contribute to the field by first pointing out the subtleties of whether the regularizing prior is placed on the reduced or the structural form of the VAR; a choice often underemphasized in the literature.
-Second, we discuss a range of modern variants of prior choices, both established and novel, and compare these in terms of their structural (sparsity) behavior.
+Careful prior elicitation in Bayesian vector autoregressions goes back at least to \citet{litterman_forecasting_1986} and has been refined ever since.
+Our main contribution is a discussion of modern variants of prior choices, both established and novel, and a side-by-side comparison in terms of their structural (sparsity) behavior.
 In doing so, we borrow both from well-established (Minnesota-type) structural knowledge as well as from more automatic (shrinkage-type) approaches, thereby aiming at combining the best of both worlds.
-As a result of this aim, we propose what we term \emph{semi-global-local} priors.
-We compare the various specifications in terms of their in- and out-of-sample performance on simulated data, as well as on practically interesting (and notoriously hard) macroeconomic prediction problems.
-Whether sparse or dense priors fare better depends on a range of factors: the data at hand and the data transformations employed, the dimensionality of the predictive set, and the loss function used for evaluating the predictions.
+As a result of this aim, we propose what we term semi-global-local priors.
+We compare the various specifications in terms of their in- and out-of-sample performance on simulated data, as well as on a practically interesting (and notoriously hard) macroeconomic prediction problem.
+Overall, we find that the semi-global-local priors outperform the vanilla global-local priors and are strong competitors to the semi-hierarchical Minnesota prior, which itself already constitutes an improvement to the traditional Minnesota prior.
 Finally, we investigate how dynamic model averaging can help to shed light on the temporal patterns representing historical regime shifts.
-It becomes clear that no single model dominates the others; much rather, we find that \emph{some} models are \emph{sometimes} better than others, and dynamically combining them is fruitful.
+It becomes clear that no single model dominates the others; much rather, we find that some models are sometimes better than others, and dynamically combining them is fruitful.